olwmc/SISL/README.md

 # SISL
 Simple information sectioning language

+*"Like XML, but bad!"* -Unknown

 Takes information in the form
 ```
 # Comment
 TYPE name attribute1 attribute2